AgostaGiorgio/HomeLab/tailscale-config.md

 sudo tailscale up --advertise-routes=192.168.1.0/24
 ```

-In this way all the devices in the VPN can access to the server and this is good since we are gonna put a DNS role as follows (Cloudfare example):
+In this way all the devices in the VPN can access to the server and this is good since we are gonna put a DNS role as follows (Cloudflare example):
 ```
 DNS ROLE
 - Type: A
 - Name: *
-- Target: "the static IP of the server in the local network 192.168.1.30" **DNS ONLY so in case of Cloudfare, disable the Proxy***ß
+- Target: "the static IP of the server in the local network 192.168.1.30" **DNS ONLY so in case of Cloudflare, disable the Proxy***ß
 ```